charlie4fun/gfk.github.io/documentation/promoting/write-announcement-email.md

----
-title: Write an announcement email
+# Write an announcement email
-author: OST
-date: 2018-09-25
-index: 1
-banner:
-  image: coding.jpg
-category: Promoting
----

 Mailing list is a common channel to reach out to a big group of audience, especially some tech communities.
 This article includes some tips that help you with writing a release/announcement email:

 ## Subject